 Minors with transfer credits in biology from other institutions should consult a biology advisor to determine course equivalency and proper placement.
 Biology minors with AP/IB or CLEP credits should consult a biology advisor for proper placement.
 Declared pre-health students should also consult a Health Careers advisor.

-Dr. Kim Regier assists students with biology transfer credits and registration problems due to prerequisites.
+Dr. Kim Regier assists all students with Biology Major questions, biology transfer credits and registration problems due to prerequisites for biology classes.

 Dr. Cheri Jones assists biology majors and minors who do not have science transfer credits.

 She will also see students on academic probation.
 Dr. Jones cannot assist with registration problems due to prerequisites or transfer course evaluations.